hiroki-chen/picachv-proof/plan.md

 - [ ] Implement aggregation and DP on it.
   - [x] Implement aggregation expression generation.
   - [x] Implement the executor for aggretation.
-  - [ ] Find a good way to integrate DP into aggregation.
+  - [x] Find a good way to integrate DP into aggregation: apply noises on the aggregated results since we return a context from which we can extract many meaningful information about the aggregated group.

-  Although aggregation is partly done, there are several points we need to take care about:
-    * How to make sure aggregations won't overflow: e.g., doing sum on `Vec<i8>`.
-    * Aggregations without `groupby` do not need to be executed with `AggregationExec`; any ways to unify `groupby` aggregators and those without it?
 - [ ] Implement an parser that automatically generates the API layer.
   - [ ] Human-reable policy parser: use `lalrpop`.
     - [ ] Syntax: partially done.